 Today is my amazing wife Erin’s birthday, and she’s a lot more creative than a guy who just writes about movies.
 Happy birthday Erin!
-She makes art and has started an Etsy Shop called e.e. heatie designs.
-As part of the celebration, she’s offering a cool 20% off sale today with the code BIRTHDAY at her shop that you should definitely check out right away.
+She makes art and has a shop at Erin Heaton Art.
 A striking example from her Music Faces collection is included in the above photo.
 Saturday is also the first birthday of our daughter Etta, so this is quite a festive weekend.
 I also completely missed this blog’s third anniversary, which happened on March 1st.
 Good times.

 Here are some interesting blogs and podcasts that are definitely worth your time: